Radical Socialist Party (Luxembourg)

-The Radical Socialist Party (Radikal-Sozialistesch Partei, Parti Radical Socialist) was a progressive Luxembourgian political party that existed from 1925 to 1932.
+The Radical Socialist Party (Radikal-Sozialistesch Partei, Parti Radical Socialist) was a progressive political party that existed in Luxembourg from 1925 to 1932.
 It was the successor of the Liberal League, but, unlike its predecessor, it existed as an organised extra-parliamentary party, marking itself as Luxembourg's first true liberal political party.
 It was the predecessor of the Radical Liberal Party and, ultimately, of the current Democratic Party.

 History

 The party was founded following a split in the Liberal League, which had been riven by ideological splits between the classical liberal 'old liberals' led by the party's founder Robert Brasseur and the progressive 'new liberals' led by the Mayor of Luxembourg City, Gaston Diderich.
 When the Liberal League collapsed, the progressives reformed under Diderich's leadership as the Radical Socialist Party (the name reflecting its left-wing tendencies compared to its predecessor), whilst the old Liberals formed the Left Liberals.